irynamcb/finalProject/README.md

 # Friendsbook

-Friendsbook is a social networking website where users can post comments, share photographs and post links to news or other interesting content on the web, chat live, and watch short-form video.
+Friendsbook is a social networking website where users can post comments, share photographs and post links to news or other interesting content on the web and watch short-form video.

 See it live: https://fcbkclone.herokuapp.com/#/